elenalind/randomstuff/article.md

 hosts is working.
 They mentioned the problem must be in Neutron, but they are not sure what Neutron logs they should check.

-As a first step, I must get a better understanding of the problem.
+As a first step, I must understand the problem better.
 It's easy to fall for the confirmation bias and ask the customer for Neutron configuration printouts and logs.
 The customer might be sitting in a different time zone, and email